CA Statewide – Health & Safety Regulations

 Studies link proximity to oil and gas wells to a host of health impacts, including cancer, premature mortality, asthma and other respiratory ailments.
 These impacts are not distributed equally, with communities of color and low-income communities being most affected.

-CA Public Health and Safety Rulemaking
+CA Public Health and Safety Enforcement

 Take action with Sierra Club to demand 2500-foot setbacks between all oil and gas wells and our homes, schools, parks, and places of worship.